The Statistics Unit is responsible for:

-By providing these insights into higher education students/graduates, we provide the Higher Education Authority, the Department of Education and Skills and the Minister for Education with the necessary evidence to formulate effective higher education policy.
+By providing insights into higher education students/graduates, we provide the Higher Education Authority, the Department of Further and Higher Education, Research, Innovation and Science and the Minister with the necessary evidence to formulate effective higher education policy.

 |Dr Vivienne Patterson||Head of Skills, Engagement and Statistics|

 |Dr Dawn Carroll||Data Analyst|

 Section 49 of the Higher Education Act 2022 provides that:

 ‘a designated institution of higher education or a funded body (whether or not also a designated institution of higher education) shall, if so requested by the HEA, furnish to it such personal data which are necessary and proportionate for the HEA to perform its functions’

 To meet this obligation, publicly funded Higher Education Institutions must provide statistics on student enrolments and graduates to the HEA in the form of an annual statistical return.
 The Statistics Unit of the Higher Education Authority is responsible for collecting, auditing and analysing these student data returns.
 This data is collated to form the Student Record System (SRS) database.